Batty Langley’s – A secretive, sumptuous, and ‘most unusual’ retreat from London’s hustle and bustle.

 - Chez Elles Bistroquet – Romantic bistro serving excellent French food from brunch onwards.
 (0.4 mile).

-- Beigel Bake / Beigel Shop – The best bagels in the whole country come from either one of these bakeries, almost next door to each other (both shops open 24/7).
+- Beigel Bake / Beigel Shop – The best bagels in the whole country come from either one of these bakeries, almost next door to each other (both shops are open 24/7).
 Debate rages as to which shop is better; go for the one with the shorter queue, or try both.
 The hot salt beef is a must.
 (0.5 mile).

 Best Nearby Bars and Breweries